What networks do the Chainflow Staking Systems operate on?

 Who’s running the Chainflow Staking Systems?

-I worked on data center projects for banks, credit card processors, defense and homeland security agencies as well as global telecom providers.
+He worked on data center projects for banks, credit card processors, defense and homeland security agencies as well as global telecom providers.
 As you can imagine, they all operated under strict and unforgiving up-time and security metrics.

 This re-centralization favors a shrinking number of participants.
 They're the ones able to access lots of capital to buy expensive hardware.
 PoW also consumes an inordinate amount of resources, at the expense of the planet’s future.